Geology of the Death Valley area: Passive margin formed

 Together the Stirling, Wood Canyon, and Zabriskie units are about 6000 ft thick and are made of well-cemented sandstones and conglomerates.
 They also contain the region's first known fossils of complex life: Ediacara fauna, trilobites, archaeocyathas, and primitive echinoderm burrows have been found in the Wood Canyon Formation.
 The very earliest animals are exceedingly rare, occurring well west of Death Valley in lime-rich offshore muds contemporary to the Stirling Quartzite.
 Good outcrops of these formations are exposed on the north face of Tucki Mountain in the northern Panamint Mountains.

 The side road to Aguereberry Point successively traverses the shaly Johnnie Formation, the white Stirling Quartzite, and dark quartzites of the Wood Canyon Formation; at the Point itself is the great light-colored band of Zabriskie Quartzite dipping away toward Death Valley.
 Prominent outcrops are located between Death Valley Buttes and Daylight Pass, in upper Echo Canyon, and just west of Mare Spring in Titus Canyon.
 Before tilting to their present orientation, these four formations were a continuous pile of mud and sand 3 mi deep that accumulated slowly on the nearshore ocean bottom.

 A carbonate shelf forms

 A carbonate shelf started to develop over the sandy mudflats early in Paleozoic time.
 Sediment accumulated on the new but slowly subsiding continental shelf all through the Paleozoic and into the Early Mesozoic.
 Erosion had so subdued nearby parts of the continent that rivers ran clear, no longer supplying abundant sand and silt to the continental shelf.
 At the time, the Death Valley area was within ten or twenty degrees of the Paleozoic equator.
 So the combination of a warm sunlit climate and clear mud-free waters promoted prolific production of biotic (from life) carbonates.
-Thick beds of carbonate-rich sediments were periodically interrupted by periods of emergence, creating the (in order of deposition);
+Thick beds of carbonate-rich sediments were periodically interrupted by periods of emergence, forming the (in order of deposition);